Adobe FrameMaker: Even Smarter Running Heads

 In a previous post, Adobe FrameMaker: Smart Running Heads, I covered creating smart running heads (using variables for “live” running heads that pull data off the page).
 These are great for your readers because they can tell at a glance what chapter and/or section they are in.

-But what if you need to pull different paragraph formats into the running heads in different documents (for example, you want your contents title in your table of contents, your chapter titles in the main body of the book, and the index title in the index)?
+But what if you need to pull different paragraph formats into the running heads in different documents (for example, you want your contents title in your table of contents, the preface title in your preface chapter, your chapter titles in the main body of the book, and the index title in the index)?
 You could set up different master pages in each document, but then if you need to make a global change to, let’s say the margins, when you import your Page Layout formats, you’ll wipe out the customization.
-I have a much better way for you:
+I have a much better way for you—define all of them via a variable.:

 - Choose View > Master Pages.

-- Click in a background frame to set up a header or footer.
+- Click in a background frame in the header or footer.

-- Choose Format > Headers & Footers > Insert Other.
+- Choose Insert > Headers & Footers > Insert Other.
+(Prior to FrameMaker 2017, this command was Format > Headers & Footers > Insert Other)

-- Click the Edit button on the Variables pod (button number 3):
+- Click the Edit button on the Variables pod (button number 2, outlined above):

-- Edit the variable definition to call out each of the formats you’d like to see in your running head:<$paratext[ContentsTitle,ChapterTitle,IndexTitle]>In English, the variable now says: “If you can find a ContentsTitle, go get it and put it in the running head, but if you can’t find it, see if you can find ChapterTitle and put that in the running head.
+- Edit the variable definition to call out each of the formats you’d like to see in your running head.
+For example, <$paratext[ContentsTitle,PrefaceTitle,ChapterTitle,IndexTitle]> and click Edit.
+In English, the variable now says: “If you can find a ContentsTitle, go get it and put it in the running head, but if you can’t find it, see if you can find ChapterTitle and put that in the running head.
 If you can’t find either, see if you can find IndexTitle and put that in the running head.”

 Wow!
 Now you can have one variable that works for the front matter, the body of the book, and the back matter.
 That’s one smart variable!